 As we continue to prepare for the next electricity transmission price control period (RIIO-T2), from 2021 onwards, enhanced Stakeholder Engagement is a crucial element of developing our business plan, so it’s vital we actively and effectively engage with our stakeholders – from politicians, generation developers and Distribution Network Operators (DNOs), to energy consumers and their representatives, community groups, landowners and environmental agencies – to make sure their needs are reflected in our future plans.

-Our newly created RIIO-T2 User Group will play a key role in scrutinising and providing independent expert challenge to the development and delivery of our business plan.
+The RIIO-T2 User Group will play a key role in scrutinising and providing independent expert challenge to the development and delivery of our business plan.
 Through detailed engagement with our business experts, the User Group’s feedback will directly shape how we plan to meet customers’ needs from the north of Scotland transmission network from 2021 onwards.

-In July this year we appointed Tracey Barlow as independent chair of the RIIO-T2 User Group.
+In July 2018 we appointed Tracey Barlow as independent chair of the RIIO-T2 User Group.
 We’re delighted to have Tracey on board – she will bring a wealth of experience and insight to the role – and along with the other members of the group, will ensure our business plan makes commercial sense and represents our stakeholders’ expectations and needs.

-I hope this blog and video will give you more of an insight into what we’re doing behind the scenes as we continue to develop our business plan for the future.
-If you have any feedback for the RIIO-T2 team or would like to know more about how you can get involved, please email email@example.com
+If you have any feedback for the RIIO-T2 team or would like to know more about how you can get involved, please email firstname.lastname@example.org

 Shirley Robertson, Head of Business Sustainability, explains what skills and expertise are required to help shape SSEN’s 2021-2026 business plan.